 A regional system used for numbering the more significant sulfate beds within the Salado designates these beds as marker beds (MBs), counted from MB100 near the top of the formation to MB144 near the base.
 The repository is located between MB138 and MB139 (Figure 2-2) within a sequence of laterally continuous depositional cycles as described above.
 Within this sequence, layers of clay and anhydrite that are locally designated (as shown) can have a significant impact on the geomechanical performance of the excavations.
-Clay layers provide surfaces along which slip and separation can occur, whereas anhydrite acts as a brittle unit that does not deform plastically.
+Clay layers provide surfaces along which slip and separation can occur, whereas anhydrites form brittle layers that do not deform plastically.

-In the vicinity of the WIPP, the stratigraphy is fairly continuous and uniform.
+In the vicinity of WIPP, the stratigraphy is fairly continuous and uniform.
 Beds generally dip toward the south-southeast at a slope of approximately 3 percent.